zhilton076/Enumeration-Tool/README.md

   8) Scan web service/app for directories and filenames.

   9) Passive sniffing for interesting files.

-File Conversions:
   10) Convert a file from XML to CSV.

   11) Convert a file from TXT to CSV.

   12) Convert a file from XML to HTML.

-Searching:
   13) Quick search a CSV file.

-Database:
   14) Start ElasticSearch and Kibana.

   15) Upload Nmap CSV file to Elastic.